Today's Bridge Loan Rates — May 2026

 - Lease-up to permanent CMBS execution

-- SOFR held at 4.32% following the Fed's March pause.
+- SOFR held at 4.32% with the Fed still on pause through April.
 Bridge rate-sheet base unchanged month-over-month.
 Forward SOFR curves price 25-40 bps cuts by year-end if Fed signals materialize.

-- Bridge spreads tightened ~10-15 bps as CRE CLO investor demand strengthened and several bridge lenders aggressively chased volume.
-Best-tier multifamily bridge now SOFR + 350 = 7.82% (vs SOFR + 365 in March).
+- Bridge spreads held roughly flat from April to May after April's ~10-15 bps compression.
+CRE CLO investor demand remains firm and bridge lenders continue to chase volume.
+Best-tier multifamily bridge held at SOFR + 470 = 9.02%.

-- Office bridge remained scarce at 9.00–11.00% with strict 60-65% LTV caps.
-Most April 2026 office bridge originations were life-sciences conversion plays in Boston/SF/RTP, not generic Class A office.
+- Office bridge remained scarce at 10.50–14.00% with strict 60-65% LTV caps.
+Most May 2026 office bridge originations are life-sciences conversion plays in Boston/SF/RTP, not generic Class A office.

 - Origination (1.5 pts): $300K